Copyright © University of Cambridge. All rights reserved.

 We decided to list all the possible whole number answers.
 They were 2, 3, 4, 5, 6, 8, 9, 10, 12, 15 and 20.
 Once we knew these, it was easy to choose numbers to block the opponent and not let them get four in a row.

 You can only win if your opponent makes a mistake or lets you win!

-Thank you, Rowena - a good idea to make a list of the whole number answers.
+Thank you, Rowena - that was a good idea to make a list of the whole number answers.

-I wonder whether you could change the game so that it was easier to win?
+I wonder whether you could change the game to make it a better game?